TimTerwijn/meesterproef-1920/README.md

 Students also like to have access to mail, but it is not so important.
 It is okay to link to the web mail of the HvA.

 ### Think
 As I said above I need to make some changes to my prototype.
 First of all, when a user visit the main page, he sees his notifications.
-I would also like to add some breadcrumbs where users can see where they are on the website and it is posible to go back to the main page quickly.
+I would also like to add some breadcrumbs where users can see where they are on the website and it is possible to go back to the main page quickly.
 Unread notifications are bolt and on top of the page, and urgent notifications have a red exclamation mark.

 When a user clicks one of the buttons for the first time he gets a pup up with the information of that functionality when he accepts the functionality is shown, else he returns to the last screen.
-If a functionality is accepted the pop up is never shown again unless you press the "I" button next to a functionality button on the left side of the screen.
+If a functionality is accepted the pop up is never shown again unless you press the "i" button next to a functionality button on the left side of the screen.

 And I also want to add the mail to the less important buttons.